bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/components/FormInput.md

 `parseFloat(value)`, or use the `number` prop.

 ~~**Note:** Bootstrap v5 CSS does not include styling for range inputs inside input groups, nor validation styling on range inputs.
-However, Bootstrap-Vue-3 includes custom styling to handle these situations until styling is included in Bootstrap v5.~~
+However, bootstrap-vue-next includes custom styling to handle these situations until styling is included in Bootstrap v5.~~

 ## Control sizing